Click play to listen to this article.

 When you keep score, you’re always stuck in a perpetual cycle-jerk of pushing forward and holding back.
 And all this dynamic does is that it chips away at mutual trust and respect.

-If you’re a longtime reader, you know what happens next: once trust and respect diminish, affection goes down the drain, conflicts and resentment rise, and eventually, all that’s left of your relationship is a disintegrating pile of shit.
+Once trust and respect diminish, affection goes down the drain, conflicts, and resentment rise, and eventually, all that’s left of your relationship is a disintegrating pile of shit.
 And no, love can’t help mend things.
-Love is never enough.
+Remember: Love is never enough.

 I always chuckle when my readers email me their entire love-life stories and then ask me, “So what are my chances of saving my relationship.”
 Almost every time, I respond with, “I have no fucking clue.”
 Figuring out how a relationship will pan out or whether you can save and/or rebuild yours is impossible to predict accurately.

 A good place to start mitigating these challenges is by accepting that they will eventually come your way.
-In fact, find a way to enjoy the chaos (being with the right person helps, obviously).
+In fact, find a way to enjoy the chaos.
+Oh yeah, and having a compatible partner helps, too.

 By withstanding the uncomfortable and unsettling, you’ll generate meaning and fulfillment and potentially even sculpt a relationship worthwhile keeping intact — one that may stand the test of time.